 How do the prices for rosuvastatin and atorvastatin compare?

-What you’ll pay for either rosuvastatin or atorvastatin may depend on your dose and the form of the drug you take.
+What you’ll pay for either rosuvastatin or atorvastatin may depend on your dosage and the form of the drug you take.
 It may also depend on your insurance plan (if you have insurance).

-Both rosuvastatin and atorvastatin (Lipitor) are used for high cholesterol or high triglycerides.
-(For more information on the similarities and differences between rosuvastatin and atorvastatin, see this article.)
+Both rosuvastatin and atorvastatin are used for high cholesterol or high triglycerides.
+(For information on the similarities and differences between brand-name versions of rosuvastatin and atorvastatin, Crestor and Lipitor, see this article.)

 If you have any questions about comparing the costs of rosuvastatin and atorvastatin, talk with your doctor or pharmacist.
 They may be able to give you an estimated cost for your medication.